-The National Indian Law Library (NILL) is the Native American Rights Fund’s law library and it is devoted to American Indian law.
-Library staff serve both NARF and the public by developing and making accessible a unique and valuable collection of Indian law resources and by providing direct research assistance and delivery of information.
+The National Indian Law Library (NILL) of is a law library devoted to federal Indian and tribal law.
+The library serves both the Native American Rights Fund (NARF) and the public.
+NILL serves the public by developing and making accessible a unique and valuable collection of Indian law resources and by providing direct research assistance and delivery of information.